escharsh/InspireX/README.md

 - Displays a motivational quotes each time the button is clicked.
 - Simple and clean user interface.
-- Easy to customize with your own facts.
+- Easy to customize with your own quotes.

 ## Technologies Used